ender-null/polaris.py/README.md

 A multiplatform Python bot using plugins!
 It's still in development right now, so you may get crashes and features may not be fully implemented or can suddenly disappear.
-If you find a bug or have any cool idea feel free to open an [https://github.com/luksireiku/polaris/issues/new](Issue).
+If you find a bug or have any cool idea feel free to [open an Issue](https://github.com/luksireiku/polaris/issues/new).

 Please read the [Documentation](DOCUMENTATION.md) to get some help installing and setting it up.
 You can contact me at [@luksireiku](http://telegram.me/luksireiku)